Cirkit Designer Logo

 2. How do I change the I2C address?

-3. Is the relay module safe for high-voltage applications?
+4. Is the module safe for high-voltage applications?

-• Yes, the relay provides electrical isolation, but always follow proper safety guidelines when working with high-voltage devices.
+• Yes, but ensure proper insulation and follow safety guidelines when working with high voltages.